 American Airlines itineraries requiring a connecting flight

-Any route that has even 1 connecting flight will increase the redemption cost with British Airways.
-Iberia’s way of calculating distance is different, though.
+Any route that has even 1 connecting flight will increase the redemption cost with British Airways or Iberia.

 I’ll use Austin to Cancun with a connection in DFW as an example.

-How to calculate redemption totals for itineraries with connecting flights
+How to calculate redemption totals when redeeming British Airways and Iberia Avios for AA itineraries with connecting flights